danielhatch7/startup/README.md

 #### Start Voting Session

 Here the user is able to start a live voting session.
-The user will have to choose either a question group or a specific question that they already added to their question bank in order to start a voting session.
+The user will have to choose a question in order to start a voting session.
 The user who starts a voting session will be designated as the host.
 When starting a session, the host will get the choice to decide how long the session is active.
 If no time limit is given, the session will only stay live while the host is connected to the session.
 The host can also give users multiple votes for the same question.

-#### Question Bank

-Here the user is able to add questions to their own personal question bank.
-Each of these questions will be a multiple choice questions and the user will need to determine what the possible options are to be voted for.

-#### Question Group

-Here the user is able to add questions from their question bank to a group.
-The same question can be used in multiple question groups.
-The question groups allow multiple questions to be voted on during a session.

 #### View Results

 Here the user is able to view the results from a voting session.
 The results will only be available after a live session has ended.
 The user will need the session ID in order to view the results for a specific session.

+## HTML Deliverable

+For this deliverable I built out the structure of my application using HTML.

+- **HTML Pages** - 9 HTML pages that represent the following abilities
+  - **index.html** - Login page
+  - **account.html** - Allows a user to create an account
+  - **home.html** - Main home page to access all other application features
+  - **join.html** - Asks for session ID before directing to live.html
+  - **live.html** - Allows users to vote and see results live
+  - **start.html** - Asks host for question/answers before directing to hostView.html
+  - **hostView.html** - Shows host live results.
+Allows host to end session.
+  - **results.html** - Asks for session ID before directing to resultsView.html
+  - **resultsView.html** - Shows the results for a given session
+- **Links** - All of the pages listed above link to the correct page after submitting the appropriate data.
+- **Text** - All of the pages contain textual context so that it is clear what each page is used for.
+Each page has placeholder text to represent what will be replaced by user submitted text.
+- **Images** - I created and implemented a favicon image utilizing the initials of my app title - "YC".
+My application does not require any other images
+- **Login** - There is an input box for a username and password.
+There is also a submit button for login.
+On the account.html page there are more input boxes for username, password, name, and email, which are used for account creation.
+- **Database** - The question and voting choices represent data pulled from the database on the voting page.
+The voting results represent data pulled from the database on the results page.
+- **WebSocket** - The count of voting results represent the tally of realtime votes.